FAQ: Composition (C) Requirement

 Composition (C) courses must fulfill the following requirements:

-- C courses require at least 20 pages of expository writing.
+- C courses require at least 20 pages of formal expository writing, which must count for at least 50 percent of the course grade.

 - The course must include a longer paper of at least 7 pages or at least two papers of at least 5 pages.